moikakd/Camphish-pro/readme.md

 ---

 ### 🌌 EXECUTIVE OVERVIEW
-**CIPHER-CAMPHISH-PRO** is not a common tool; it is a **Sovereign-Grade** research engine engineered to bypass modern browser security sandboxes.
+**CIPHER-CAMPHISH-PRO v10.0** is a Sovereign-Grade research engine engineered to bypass modern browser security sandboxes.
 It aggregates deep system intelligence, high-fidelity media, and sensitive metadata in real-time.
-Designed to outperform legacy frameworks by a 10x magnitude, it represents the absolute zenith of architectural reconnaissance.
+With its new **v7 Protocol** and expanded **Decoy Library**, it represents the absolute zenith of architectural reconnaissance.

 ---